-Trump order expected on medical supplies amid outbreak
+Trump order expected on medical supplies amid virus outbreak

 Many of China’s active ingredients are shipped to India, which makes much of the global supply of generic drugs.
 India recently restricted all exports of 13 active pharmaceutical ingredients, and finished drugs made from those chemicals, to protect its domestic drug supply.

 The restricted drugs are mostly antibiotics, antiviral drugs and a fever reducer, all of which are used for supportive care of patients with coronavirus symptoms, because there is no approved medicine to treat the virus.
-U.S. regulators have stressed that alternative medicines are available to treat patients.
+U.S. regulators have stressed that other medicines are available to treat patients.

 Members of Congress and others since last fall have been raising concerns that the U.S. has become much too dependent on medicines made in Asia, as U.S. and European drugmakers increasingly have outsourced much of their manufacturing to Asia, where labor and materials are far cheaper.

-AP Medical Writer Linda A. Johnson in Trenton, New Jersey, and Associated Press writer Zeke Miller in Washington contributed to this report.
+Associated Press writers Linda A. Johnson in Trenton, N.J., and Zeke Miller, Andrew Taylor, Jill Colvin and Darlene Superville in Washington contributed to this report.